kavia-common/link-organizer-16898-17616/assets/supabase.md

 # Supabase Integration Guide

 This frontend uses Supabase for authentication and database storage.
+A companion Express backend is also available to proxy requests and enforce server-side validation/auth.

 ## Environment Variables